mmitch/gbdt/README.md

    * `PRODUCTION_DIR` - the directory where the production
      environment should be checked out, e.g. `/var/www`

-   * `PRODUCTION_BRANCH` - the branch to use for the production environment checkout, e.g. `master`

    * `STAGING_DIR` - the directory where the staging
      environment should be checked out, e.g. `/var/www/staging` (yes, I simply use a subdirectory on the normal production server - after testing I can stop the staging environment)

-   * `STAGING_BRANCH` - the branch to use for the staging environment checkout, e.g. `staging`
+   * `GIT_BRANCH` (optional) - the branch to use for the checkouts to both environments (default is unset is `master`)

    * `post_deploy()` (optional) - a shell function to be run after every deployment, see this example:

     # post-deployment hook
     # $1: target_dir
-    # $2: branch
-    # $3: environment_name
+    # $2: environment_name
     post_deploy()
     {
         # disable Apache access to the .git subdirectory
         cd "$1"
         chmod 700 .git
     }

 3. Initialize the production environment with `gbdt prod init`

-4. To update production, run `gbdt prod deploy <tag>`, where <tag>
-   is a git tag from the production environment's branch.
-Deployments to production need a tag so you can't just deploy arbitrary intermediate states of development (in fact, you can propably trick gbdt into deploying anything that looks like a get ref, e.g. a commit hash, but then that's your problem).
+4. To update production, run `gbdt prod deploy <tag>`, where <tag> is a git tag from repository.
+Deployments to production need a tag so you can't just deploy arbitrary intermediate states of development (in fact, you can propably trick gbdt into deploying anything that looks like a get rif, e.g. a commit hash, but then that's your problem).

 5. Likewise, to deploy a tagged version to staging, use ``gbdt stage deploy <tag>``.
 Unlike production, staging can also be pointed to